Bombs Over Burma

-Bombs Over Burma (also known as The Devil's Sister), based on a story by Milton Raison, is a 1942 American war film directed by Joseph H. Lewis.
-To depict the Chinese character faithfully, the star, Anna May Wong, and other characters speak Mandarin in the first few minutes of the film.
+Bombs Over Burma (also known as The Devil's Sister) is a 1942 American war film directed by Joseph H. Lewis, based on a story by Milton Raison.
+To depict the Chinese character faithfully, the star, Anna May Wong, and other characters speak Mandarin in the first few minutes.

 Plot

 In 1942, Chinese guerrillas fighting for the Allied cause in Burma during World War II are helping to build a road.
 During the construction of a military supply road like the Burma Road and Ledo Road, the project is sabotaged by an English nobleman who is a German agent.

 Using a scientific device, the English nobleman is instrumental in the coordination of a Japanese air attack on supply trucks attempting to cross a key bridge.
 A Chinese school teacher (Anna May Wong) reveals the schemes of the traitor, and brings about his destruction at the hands of Chinese peasants armed with picks and shovels.